sjaehn/BSchaffl/README.md

 distributed and are automatically re-positioned after changes.
 The markers status is changed to "manual" once a marker is dragged.
 You can also change the markers status by right-clicking on it.
 Then you can choose between "auto", "manual" and "enter".
-This third option allows to enter a new relative marker position and the marker is set to the manual mode.
+This third option allows to enter a new marker position (either as fraction of a sequence or as number of steps) or a new step length (again, either as fraction of a sequence or as number of steps).
+The marker is set to the new position upon clicking "Apply" and switched to the manual mode.
 Finally, you can also set all markers at once by pressing the "All markers" buttons in the toolbox.